jeremyzilar/follows/README.md

 # follows

-A log of who I've followed each year.
+At the start of each year, I usually unfollow everyone and start again.